 Though there are many uses of groundwater in Illinois, the groundwater use assessments are based primarily upon CWS chemical monitoring analyses.
-The assessment of chemical monitoring data essentially relies on the Board's Class I: Potable Resource Groundwater standards.
+The assessment of chemical monitoring data essentially relies on the Board's Class I: GWQS.

-The fixed station probabilistic network of CWS is utilized to predict the likelihood of attaining full use support in the major aquifers in Illinois.
+The fixed station Probabilistic Monitoring Network of CWS wells is utilized to predict the likelihood of attaining full use support in the major aquifers in Illinois.
 As previously described, the overall use support is based on compliance with Illinois' Class I GWQS.
 Class I standards include the nondegradation standards.
 The attainment of use support is described as Full and Nonsupport, as described below: